Mikheil Saakashvili: 2007 crisis

 The late Georgian businessman Badri Patarkatsishvili claimed that pressure had been exerted on his financial interests after Imedi Television broadcast several accusations against officials.
-On 25 October 2007, former defence minister Irakli Okruashvili accused the president of planning Patarkatsishvili's murder.
+On 25 September 2007, former defence minister Irakli Okruashvili accused the president of planning Patarkatsishvili's murder.
 Okruashvili was detained two days later on charges of extortion, money laundering, and abuse of office.
-However, in a videotaped confession released by the General Prosecutor's Office on 8 October 2007, in which Okruashvili pleaded guilty to large-scale bribery through extortion and negligence while serving as minister, he retracted his accusations against the president and said that he did so to gain some political benefit and that Badri Patarkatsishvili told him to do so.
-Okruashvili's lawyer and other opposition leaders said his retraction had been made under duress.
+However, on 8 October 2007 the General Prosecutor's Office released a videotaped confession, in which Okruashvili pleaded guilty to large-scale bribery through extortion and negligence while serving as minister.
+He also retracted his accusations against the president and said that he made them to gain political benefit at the request of Badri Patarkatsishvili.
+Okruashvili's lawyer and other opposition leaders said this retraction had been made under duress.

 Georgia faced the worst crisis since the Rose Revolution.
-A series of anti-government demonstration were sparked, in October, by accusations of murders and corruption levelled by Irakli Okruashvili, Saakashvili's erstwhile associate and former member of his government, against the president and his allies.
-The protests climaxed early in November 2007, and involved several opposition groups and the influential media tycoon Badri Patarkatsishvili.
-Although the demonstrations rapidly went downhill, the government's decision to use police force against the remaining protesters evolved into clashes in the streets of Tbilisi on 7 November.
-The declaration of state of emergency by the president (7–16 November) and the restriction imposed on some mass media sources led to harsh criticism of the Saakashvili government both in the country and abroad.
+Okruashvili's accusations against the president and his allies sparked a series of anti-government demonstrations in October, climaxing early in November.
+They involved several opposition groups and the influential media tycoon Badri Patarkatsishvili.
+Although the demonstrations rapidly faded, the government's decision to use police force against the remaining protesters evolved into clashes in the streets of Tbilisi on 7 November.
+The President's declaration of a state of emergency (7–16 November) and the restrictions imposed on some mass media sources led to harsh criticism of the Saakashvili government both in Georgia and abroad.
 Human Rights Watch criticized the Georgian government for using "excessive" force against protesters in November and International Crisis Group warned of growing authoritarianism.

-Patarkatsishvili's opposition television station Imedi was shut down in November 2007 after the authorities accused it of complicity with the plot to overthrow the elected government.
-The channel resumed broadcasts a few weeks after the incident, but did not cover news or talk shows until after the election.
-Subsequently, the station was sold to supporters of the Saakashvili government and some Georgian journalists have called for the station to be handed back.
+Patarkatsishvili's opposition television station, Imedi, was shut down in November 2007, after the authorities accused it of complicity with the plot to overthrow the elected government.
+It resumed broadcasts a few weeks after the incident, but did not broadcast news or talk shows until after the election.
+The station was later sold to supporters of the Saakashvili government and some Georgian journalists have called for it to be handed back.

-On 8 November 2007, President Saakashvili announced a compromise solution to hold early presidential elections for 5 January 2008.
-He also proposed to hold a plebiscite in parallel to snap presidential elections about when to hold parliamentary polls – in spring as pushed for by the opposition parties, or in late 2008.
+On 8 November 2007, President Saakashvili announced a compromise solution to hold early presidential elections on 5 January 2008.
+He also proposed to hold a simultaneous plebiscite about when to hold parliamentary polls – in spring as pushed for by the opposition parties, or in late 2008.
 Several concessions in the election code were also made to the opposition.

 On 23 November 2007, the ruling United National Movement party officially nominated Saakashvili as its candidate for the upcoming elections.
 Pursuant to the Constitution of Georgia, Saakashvili resigned on 25 November to launch his pre-election campaign for early presidential polls.